 Yes, I use my phone – specifically the timer on my phone – a lot!
-I also have the Asana, Dropbox, and Excel apps on my phone, but don’t’ use them nearly as much as the timer.
+I also have the Trello, Dropbox, and Excel apps on my phone, but don’t’ use them nearly as much as the timer.
 The timer is what I use most for productivity.
 It is my favorite tool for the Pomodoro technique, working on a deadline, or even perusing Facebook (set the timer for 20 minutes, and when time’s up it’s back to work).

 That’s it; the tools and techniques I use to keep me on track.
 But, while considering techniques and tools, it’s always good to keep in mind the principles of the Word: